 For the tired foreign traveler, the Siloam Sauna is the perfect place to head over and relax.
-More, even stay overnight here is a much cheaper rate than hotels and hostels in their bunk bed sleeping quarters!
-Located a short walk from the Seoul Station, the Siloam Sauna is one of the older Korean Spa’s in Seoul.
-So the Siloam Jjimjilbang is one of the more authentic experiences you can get in Seoul: a no-frills sauna where pure Germanium water is pumped from underground to the Spa’s sauna and hot baths.
-The bathhouses various medicinal baths including wormwood, charcoal and jade baths to cater to various physical ailments.
-Additionally, the sauna rooms are created to offer various temperatures and healing experiences based on mineral rocks, salts, ice and even oxygen such as the charcoal cold room.
+An added plus is that staying overnight here is much cheaper than hotels and sleeping in bunk bed hostel quarters!
+Located a short walking distance from the Seoul Station, the Siloam Sauna is one of the older Korean Spa’s in Seoul.
+The Siloam Jjimjilbang is one of the more authentic experiences you can get in Seoul: a no-frills sauna where pure Germanium water is pumped from underground to the Spa’s sauna and hot baths.
+The bathhouses carry various medicinal baths including wormwood, charcoal and jade to cater to various physical ailments.
+Additionally, the sauna rooms offer various temperatures and healing experiences using natural mineral rocks, salts, ice and even oxygen such as the charcoal cold room.

 Price Range: 13,000 won or 12.60 US$